 If you’ve even seen a French birth certificate of someone who has been married, you will understand why.

 French birth certificates are “annotés” which means that any change in civil status is recorded on the birth certificate itself – marriage, civil union, separation, divorce, remarriage, death … It’s like a personal history rather than a record of a single event.
 This is also the purpose of the livret de famille*.

 In most countries other than France, birth certificates are not annotated.
 As a result, there is no reason to submit a certificate of less than 3 months, nor a translation of less than 3 months.
 Unfortunately, a lot of authorities are not aware of this.
-I am a sworn translator (Orléans Appeal Court) and have just translated a UK birth certificate for a British citizen who is getting married in a neighbouring town because the local town hall simply knows nothing about the regulations and my client doesn’t want to mess around.
+I am a sworn translator (Orléans Appeal Court) and have just translated a UK birth certificate for a British citizen who is getting married in a neighbouring town in the Loire Valley because the local town hall simply knows nothing about the regulations and my client doesn’t want to mess around.

 On the French official website service-public.fr, it says:

-Un acte de naissance, de mariage ou de décès demeure valable tant que les éléments qui y figurent n’ont pas été modifiés. https://www.service-public.fr/particuliers/vosdroits/F10449. i.e. a birth, marriage or death certificate remains valid as long as the information given in the certificate have not been modified.
+Un acte de naissance, de mariage ou de décès demeure valable tant que les éléments qui y figurent n’ont pas été modifiés. https://www.service-public.fr/particuliers/vosdroits/F10449. i.e. a birth, marriage or death certificate remains valid as long as the information given in the certificate has not been modified.

 So that, theoretically, is all you have to quote to an authority that asks for a certificate less than 3 months old.
 Good luck!

 *livret de famille: this is a little booklet you are given when you marry.
 It is added to each time you have a child.
 It also records divorces and deaths.